-In order to enhance the safety of the driver and increase the response time in the event of a security incident, there is the option of using a personal security tracker.
-These types of devices come in a variety of setups but are mostly split into two categories: standalone (device with its own communication modem and internal battery, used solely for security) and mobile software application (installed on a smartphone).
+To enhance the safety of the driver and increase the response time in the event of a security incident, there is the option of using a personal security tracker.
+These types of devices come in a variety of setups but are mostly split into two categories: standalone (a device with its own communication modem and internal battery, used solely for security) and mobile software application (installed on a smartphone).

-Regardless of the device type, the main functions of the devices are to be used as a mobile panic button for the driver in case of a security threat, and to give the AMC the possibility to precisely locate the driver in order to provide assistance.
+Regardless of the device type, the main functions of the devices are to be used as a mobile panic button for the driver in case of a security threat, and to give the AMC the possibility to precisely locate the driver to assist.